Skip to main content Accessibility

 • Organisational Development Committee

-3. The Terms of Reference for each committee shall be agreed by the Board annually.
+54. The Terms of Reference for each committee shall be agreed by the Board on an annual basis.

 Byelaw 7: Protecting Our Members

-5. Behaviour which may result in investigation includes, but is not limited to:
+4. Behaviour which may result in investigation includes (non-exhaustive):

-• Threatening, bullying, harassment, or inappropriate behaviour toward students or staff (verbal or physical).
+• Threatening, bullying, harassment, or inappropriate behaviour towards students or staff, verbal or physical.

 • Vandalism or damage to University or Union property, including graffiti.